ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 Section 4.
 Regular, Special, and Remote Meetings.
 Regular meetings of the Board of Directors shall be held remotely by digital medium.
 Special meetings of the Board of Directors may be called by DAO Resolution.
 Directors may participate in meetings of the Board of Directors by means of an internet or telephone conference or similar communications equipment, and participation by such means shall constitute presence in person at such a meeting.

+// no need for a full Board meeting where the action is publicly debated and voted by the DAO and passed as a Resolution

 Section 5.
 Action Without Meeting.
 Any action of the Board of Directors may be taken without a meeting if a consent in writing setting forth the action so taken is signed by at least [THRESHOLD] of the Directors and the action is pursuant to a DAO Resolution.

 Section 6.
 Notice and Waiver.
 Notice of any special meeting shall be given at least three calendar days prior thereto by written notice delivered by email to each Director to the address provided in writing by each Director.
 Notice shall be deemed to have been delivered when sent.
 Any Director may waive notice of any meeting, either before, at, or after such meeting by indicating such waiver in writing.
 The attendance of a Director at a meeting shall constitute a waiver of notice of such meeting and a waiver of all objections to the place of such meeting or the manner in which it has been called or convened, except when a Director states at the beginning of the meeting any objection to the transaction of business because the meeting is not lawfully called or convened.